 The analysis indicates the impact of: organic pollution, nutrient enrichment, sediment, river flow and pesticides.

 Your data will be stored in our database to be shared with us and others working to improve our rivers, locally and nationally.

 step 4 - Act

 You will have the ability to use the data to work with S&TC to drive improvements in water quality in your river and others across the country.

 For example, you can use the data to assist in river management and assess river restoration projects.

-And we can use the data to work with the EA and others to address the causes of poor water quality.
+And we can use the data to work with the Environment Agency and others to address the causes of poor water quality.

-The above steps are explained in detail in our dedicated SmartRivers training videos:
+The above steps are explained in detail in our dedicated SmartRivers training videos below:

 Join us to protect your river